1cook/ti89_authenticator/README.md

 ## Why are my codes wrong?
 What to do about it?
 List of possible reasons, in decreasing order of likelihood:
 + The clock was reset (because the battery was disconnected).
 Set the clock by closing the app, pressing F1 and selecting "Clock".
-+ You set the time-zone wrongly.
-Set the time zone by pressing F4 from the main menu.
++ The time-zone is incorrect.
+Set the time-zone by pressing F4 from the main menu.
-+ You set the clock wrongly.
-Set the clock.
++ The date/time is incorrect.
+Set the date/time.
-+ You entered the secret key wrongly into the calculator.
++ You entered the secret key incorrectly into the calculator.
 Delete the file by selecting it and pressing F3.
 Then press F1 to try adding the file again.
 + There is a bug.
 Raise an [issue](https://github.com/1cook/ti89_authenticator/issues) in github.
 Be detailed; provide exact instructions on how to reproduce the bug, include the particular secret that you used (after you replaced the secret with your service).